alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 ### Combat Mechanics

 - Try out different Initiative mechanics, mainly copy a version of the shadow of the demon lord system (❌)
-    - essentially, monsters always go first, players can go first if they use a 1 AP Ability "Seize the Initiative"
+    - essentially, monsters always go first, players can go first if they use a 1 AP Ability "Seize the Initiative" (❌)
-    - also requires new reactions. (❌)
+    - also requires new reactions.
+Reactions now are regular Abilities that have a keyword.
+They can have any cost and only other reaction abilities can be used in response to a reaction ability (❌)
     - also requires all turn based ability to change so that they last until end of a round. (❌)
     - Also all Status Efffects trigger at the start of the round (❌).
     - Suprised Creatures: can't use Reaction Abilities and their AP is reduced by 1.
-Also can't use Seize the Initiative
+Also can't use Seize the Initiative (❌)
 - Rework Reactions (❌), these are now special Abilities with a special Tag. (❌)
 - Remove cosmic damage type (❌)
 - Deaths Door should have more tension (❌)